 1 – STOP!
 Never Flee The Scene Of An Accident

-Never, under any circumstances, flee the scene of an accident, even if no one suffered an injury and no property incurred damages.
+Under any circumstances, never flee the scene of an accident, even if no one suffered an injury and no property incurred damages.
 Continuing on your way, even after a mild fender-bender, is against the law.
 In some cases, fleeing an accident can count as a felony offense (called a hit-and-run).
-For California, hit-and-run accidents are described in Vehicle Code 20002 VC, and involve serious penalties.
+For California, hit-and-run accidents are described in Vehicle Code 20002 VC and involve serious penalties.
 So, regardless of the severity of your accident, stay on-scene and report the incident to the proper authorities.

 2 – Defend The Scene Of The Accident